QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/hardening/openscap/content/index.md

 #### Template File

-There are many [existing templates](https://complianceascode.readthedocs.io/en/latest/templates/template_reference.html) which you can use in your rules.
+There are many [existing templates](https://complianceascode.readthedocs.io/en/latest/templates/template_reference.html) that you can use in your rules.
 They are located in `shared/templates`, see each `oval.template` file.

 ```xml!
 <def-group>